Side-Effects and Med Considerations with Kids

 Side-Effects vs. Adverse Reactions

-Quick Review: a side-effect is intended results from the medication and an adverse reaction is unintended/unpredictable results from the medications.
+A Quick Review: a side-effect is the intended results from the medication and an adverse reaction is the unintended/unpredictable results from the medications.
 For example, hives may be a side-effect of the medication but seizures will be an adverse reaction.
 The biggest complication of an adverse reaction is anaphylaxis because people shouldn’t take a medication that intends to cause death.
-However, these things are not readily known until the medication is at a higher dose, combined with another medication, or for many other random reasons.
+However, these reactions may not be readily known until the medication is at a higher dose, combined with another medication, or for many other random reasons.

 How to Deal with the FEW Side-Effects (with kids and adults)

-• Tics: this is different from a “tic disorder“, in which we want to treat the tics till remission.
-Tics can usually occur from antidepressants and stimulants but it can be with any medication and managed in several ways.
+• Tics: this is different from a “tic disorder“, in which Tourette’s is permanent….With tics from a medication you prescribed, you want to treat it until remission.
+Tics usually occur from antipsychotics and stimulants but it can be with any medication and managed in several ways.
 (1) decrease the dose; sometimes going back to the previous dose is all that’s needed.
-(2) clonidine and guanfacine are the main medications that can treat tics, other options are risperidone and aripiprazole but it’s a safer practice to not use more medications to treat s/e.
+(2) clonidine and guanfacine are the main medications that can treat tics, other options are risperidone and aripiprazole but it’s a safer practice to not use more medications to treat side-effects.
 (3) consider switching the medication or only using brand names (yes it sometimes makes a huge difference).
 (4) Consider taking breaks over the weekend/holidays like with stimulants, which goes back to the previous point of just decreasing the dose.
-(5) with tics, you can increase the dosages of treatment (clonidine, guanfacine, risperidone, aripiprazole) but if the tics get worse or more frequent (unpredictable) I would treat it as an adverse reaction.
+(5) with tics, you can increase the dosages of treatment (clonidine, guanfacine, risperidone, aripiprazole) but if the tics get worse or more frequent (unpredictable), I would treat it as an adverse reaction and discontinue the medication.

 AIMSbaseline -> q6 months